KeyboardNerd/check-license/README.md

-# check-license
+# Check License

-Extract licenses of dependent packages from a repo with NPM or PIP and generate a bill-of-material.json file semi-automatically.
+Extract licenses of dependent packages from a repo with NPM or PIP and generate a `bill-of-material.json` file semi-automatically.

-# Usage
+## Usage

-1. Run `Python generate_bill_of_materials.py` under a project with `requirements.txt` and `package.json`.
-2. Follow the instructions.
-If you messed it up, close the program, open `bill_of_materials.config.json` to edit the wrong configuration.
-3. The result will be stored in the `bill_of_materials1.json` in case you don't want to really mess up the original `bill_of_materials.json`.
-It's your responsibility to check and rename.

-# Fields in Config
+1. Install npm `license-check`, and PIP, where the packages for a project is installed.
+2. Configure `parsers.config.json` with absolute path
+3. Run `python main.py`

+The manually found licenses and license mappings will be stored in `formatter.config.json`.

+## When running the app

 ### never_license_mapping